Eyeanman/coinmetro-api-tools/README.md

 # coinmetro-api-tools
 Tools which can be used with the Coinmetro API which are documented here: https://documenter.getpostman.com/view/3653795/SVfWN6KS

+To findout more about Coinmetro and to sign up, please feel free to use my referal link: https://coinmetro.com?ref=eyean

 ## get_token.py
 Create a long lived token to be used on future API calls.